ammunk/hpc/README.md

 │   └── dataset2
 ```

-In your specific experiment, you could then have an option to specify the
+In your specific experiment, you would have an option to specify the location of
-location of a dataset (using e.g. python's `argparse`).
-You could then configure
+a dataset (using e.g. python's `argparse`).
+You could then configure your
-to look for `dataset1` by doing
+program to look for `dataset1` by running

 ``` bash
 python my_program.py --data_dir=${SLURM_TMPDIR}/datasets/dataset1 [other arguments]